ihmeuw/vivarium_research/docs/source/models/intervention_models/lipid_based_nutrient_supplements/index.rst

   These values changed in the December, but not August, 2022 update

-**We will apply the SQ-LNS prevalence ratios on the** :ref:`stunting risk exposure distribution <2020_risk_exposure_child_stunting>` **among simulants covered by SQ-LNS from the start of supplementation (six months of age) until they turn five years of age.** The application of the SQ-LNS effect on stunting through five years of age (beyond the duration of supplementation) was advised by collaborators, with the rationale that height gains achieved during SQ-LNS supplementation will persist throughout life (unlike wasting-associated weight gains).
+**We will apply the SQ-LNS prevalence ratios on the** :ref:`stunting risk exposure distribution <2020_risk_exposure_child_stunting>` **among simulants covered by SQ-LNS from the start of supplementation (six months of age) until they turn five years of age.** In other words, both the :code:`covered` and :code:`received` SQ-LNS coverage states affect stunting, but the :code:`uncovered` state does not.
+The application of the SQ-LNS effect on stunting through five years of age (beyond the duration of supplementation) was advised by collaborators, with the rationale that height gains achieved during SQ-LNS supplementation will persist throughout life (unlike wasting-associated weight gains).

 Additionally, as suggested by the observed prevalence ratios from the meta-analysis, we will assume that SQ-LNS results in decreases to the prevalence of moderate and severe stunting, no change to the prevalence of mild stunting, and increases to the stunting TMREL category that are equal to the sum of the decreases in prevalence of moderate and severe stunting.
 The figure below demonstrates how to apply the effects summarized in the table to the stunting risk exposure distribution of simulants affected by SQ-LNS.

 .. list-table:: Stunting outcome effect sizes
   :header-rows: 1